ffund/tcp-ip-essentials/lab-dynamic/icmp.md

 route -n
 ```

-and make sure there is no default gateway rule (no rule with 0.0.0.0 as the destination).
+and make sure there is no default gateway rule (no rule with 0.0.0.0 in the `Genmask` field).
 If your routing table looks good, you can continue!
 Save this routing table for your lab report.

 Once the default gateway rule has been removed on router-1, open two terminals on the romeo host.